isc-projects/kea/doc/sphinx/man/perfdhcp.8.rst

    with the ``-4`` option.

 ``-F release-rate``
-   Specifies the rate at which DHCPv4 or DHCPv6 release requests are sent to a server.
+   Specifies the rate at which DHCPv4 DHCPRELEASE or DHCPv6 Release requests are sent to a server.
 This value is only valid when used in conjunction with the exchange rate (given by ``-r rate``).
 Furthermore, the sum of this value and the renew-rate (given by ``-f rate``) must be equal to or less than the exchange